 - Adult Diapers

-Individual and group volunteers make home safety repairs, install grab bars, build wheelchair ramps and do yard work for seniors.
-Recipients of this help must be over the age of 60, live in Union County, and own their own home.
+Our phenomenal team of Home Safety and Yard Work volunteers may complete minor home safety repairs such as installing grab bars, building wheelchair ramps, and completing yard work requests placed by local seniors.
+In order to place a “Home Repair Request” or a “Yard Work Request,” one must be over the age of 60, live in Union County, NC, and own their own home.

 Caregiver Referral List

 Council on Aging maintains a list of self-employed caregivers who are available to help with personal care and household chores.

 These private caregivers have gone through a Union County background check, interview, and reference screenings.

 Caregivers on the Caregiver Referral List are not employed or endorsed by Council on Aging.

 Please call us at 704-292-1797 to request a copy of the Caregiver Referral List